torresalyssa/nwviz/README.md

 - JS visualizers should additionally have an info.json file in their root directory with a duration (in ms) for how long to display the visualizer.
 The app will default to displaying a visualizer for 30 seconds.

 - The streaming unzip process is weird and not very reliable, so .tgz compressed files for the JS visualizers should be used instead.

+- NW.js does not support mp4 files, so convert videos to VP8 to use with this app (.webm, .mkv, .mov).